 The Board of Education meets once a month.
 Unless posted otherwise, meetings take place at the NH Department of Education building (Londergan Hall), 101 Pleasant Street, Concord, NH, on the second Thursday of the month.
 The 7 members of the board are appointed by the Governor for a 5-years term.
-Five represent their districts (Executive Council districts); two are "at large."
+Five represent their districts (same as the Executive Council districts); two are "at large."
 Meetings are open to the public, generally begin at 9 am with public comment sessions.

 Full new title of the amended bill is this: (Second New Title) establishing a committee to study education funding and the cost of an opportunity for an adequate education, establishing a committee to study the organizational structure of the department of education and the duties and responsibilities of the commissioner of the department of education, and relative to the duties of the commissioner of the department of education.

 Dan Vallone also spoke to the LWVKearsarge/Sunapee Area members at their annual potluck supper on 9/20/17.